vichustephen/email-summarizer/README.md

 - Raspberry Pi (4 or newer recommended) Or you can use docker on any system
 - Python 3.8 or newer
 - Gmail account with APP password or OAuth 2.0 credentials
+- llama cpp build or any local llm

 ## 1. Quick-start